 Not the easiest to drink while moving

 As far as temperature retention goes, Stanley claims that the 1.5-quart model keeps drinks warm for 40 hours and cold for 35 hours without ice.
-Our testing corroborated the first claim, as we filled the thermos with hot coffee and, 40 hours later, found it still drinkable and warm.
+Our testing corroborated the first claim, as we filled the thermos with hot coffee and, 40 hours later, found it still drinkable and warm (note that our tester first rinsed the thermos with nearly boiling water to preheat the material before adding coffee).
 When testing cold drinks, however, we used refrigerated coffee without ice and found that the temperature warmed up slightly over 35 hours.
-The coffee remained "suitable to drink," though, which is why we still recommend the item.
+The coffee remained suitable to drink, though, which is why we still recommend the item.

 Capacity: 0.6, 1, 1.5, 2, and 2.5 quarts | Dimensions: 4.7 x 3.9 x 14.1 inches (1.5-quart model) | Color Options: Yes | Warranty: Lifetime